bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## host_and_port

-`host_and_port` specifies that the field value must be valid host/port pair — for example, "example.com:8080".The host can be one of:
+`host_and_port` specifies that the field value must be valid host/port pair — for example, "example.com:8080".

+The host can be one of:

 - An IPv4 address in dotted decimal format — for example, "192.168.5.21".
 - An IPv6 address enclosed in square brackets — for example, "\[2001:0DB8:ABCD:0012::F1\]".